chinosj89/Password-Generator-JS/README.md

 <br />
 <br />
 ## Condition Statements
-Now to create the password from the variables, I learned this below: <br />
+Now to create the password from the variables, I learned this below from Stack Overflow https://stackoverflow.com/questions/59340866/random-password-generator-javascript-not-working and from another person's password generator by looking at their Sources to see how they coded theirs https://cynthiamory.github.io/security-keygen/ <br />
 ![Alt text](image-2.png) <br />
 I have stated why I removed these if statements because they simply did not work with the changed array. <br />
 Initially, I had my objects in 1 full string i.e. `ABCDEFGHIJKLMNOPQRSTUVWXYZ`, but my instructor advised me to put them separate from one another. <br />